Exempt-Medic/CharmChanger/README.md

 ﻿# CharmChanger

 A Hollow Knight mod that lets you customize the strength of Charm effects.

+Mulhima helped significantly with the menus.

-Most changes take place immediately, some require sitting at a Bench and then equipping or unequipping any Charm.
+ Most changes take place immediately, some require sitting at a Bench and then equipping or unequipping any Charm, and Dreamshield rotation speeds require Focusing.

+If Notch costs or Notches filled or some other setting seems messed up, remove all Charms and then hit reset defaults.

 Options:
 * All Charms